 |Exhibit 5.
 Accrual accounting results after the second sales transaction event.|

 Sections above represent accrual accounting with a double entry system.
-The vast majority of business firms, worldwide, in fact choose accrual accounting over the simpler alternative, cash-basis accounting.
-Cash-basis accounting recognizes only two kinds transactions--both representing the flow of cash.
+The vast majority of business firms worldwide, in fact, choose accrual accounting over the more straightforward alternative, cash-basis accounting.
+Cash-basis accounting recognizes only two kinds of transactions—both representing the flow of cash.

-Unearned revenues (deferred revenues)—and other prepayment and deferred payment situations in accrual accounting—simply do not exist under cash basis accounting.
+Unearned revenues (deferred revenues)—and other prepayment and deferred payment situations in accrual accounting—do not exist under cash basis accounting.